marcusschwartz/tradendiff/README.md

 # tradendiff - Example code for trade data reconciliation

-This is some code that I put together while interviewing for a real-time trading SRE position with a major hedge fund.
-It represents about two hours of design work, five hours of focused coding, thirty minutes of documentation, and probably too much polishing.
+This is a design and some code that I put together while interviewing for a real-time trading SRE position with a major hedge fund.
+It represents about one work day of focused effort, and probably too much polishing.

 This code will identify discrepencies found when comparing two or more sets of trading logs against each other.